sundaobo/sundaobo.github.io/_pages/about.md

 </div>

 # 💬 Conference
-- *2024.10*, The 2024 IEEE International Conference on Systems, Man, and Cybernetics (SMC), Kuching, Malaysia: “PGNet: A GNN-Based Method with Mutual Information Minization for Fine-Grained Remote Sening Change Detection” Oral Presentation.
+- *2024.10*, The 2024 IEEE International Conference on Systems, Man, and Cybernetics (SMC), Kuching, Malaysia: “PGNet: A GNN-Based Method with Mutual Information Minimization for Fine-Grained Remote Sensing Change Detection” Oral Presentation.
 - *2023.12*, The 4th International Conference on Computer, Big Data and Artificial Intelligence, Guiyang, China: “Context-aware DL-based Approach Combining GNN and Attention for CSI-based Indoor Localization” Oral Presentation.
 - *2023.12*, The 2nd International Conference on Artificial Intelligence, Human-Computer Interaction and Robotics, Tianjin, China: “A Hybrid Method for Remote Sensing Change Detection” Oral Presentation.